ElektraInitiative/libelektra/doc/COMPILE.md

 #### Bindings

 Bindings are used in a like as `PLUGINS`.
-For example, to build all maintainted bindings and exclude experimental bindings you can use:
+For example, to build all maintained bindings and exclude experimental bindings you can use:

     -DBINDINGS=MAINTAINED;-EXPERIMENTAL